 In the wild state, the tea plant grows to a tree of height ranging from 30-50 feet but when it is cultivated for commercial use in tea plantations, it is maintained at about waist height or about 3 feet.
 This is done by constantly pruning the tea plant.
 Pruning ensures that new shoots with leaves keep coming out as well as making it easier to pick the leaves.

-A mature tea plant is productive for about 100 years though it takes anywhere between 3 - 5 years for it to mature.
-When leaves are picked, the bud and 2 leaves at the tip of the young shoot are picked.
+Although it takes anywhere between 3 - 5 years for a tree plant to mature it is productive for about 100 years.
+When the leaves are to be leaves are picked, the bud and 2 leaves at the tip of the young shoot are selected.
 Tea leaves are mostly picked by hand.

 Though growing conditions have a bearing on the production of different types of leaves, it is the processing method that affects the ultimate tea quality and characteristics.

 Effect Of Adding Milk And Lemon To Tea

 Adding milk to tea has shown to bind the milk protein casein to catechins, especially EGCG in tea and block the beneficial effects of tea in heart disease and cancer.
 However, this binding has a protective effect in that the binding with tannin in tea renders tannin harmless.